 2015 Joint Comprehensive Plan of Action (JCPOA)

 - Overview: The JCPOA was signed in 2015 between Iran and the P5+1 (China, France, Germany, Russia, the United Kingdom, and the United States).
 The deal outlines restrictions on Iran’s nuclear program development as well as guidelines for inspections, with sanctions relief dependent on Iranian compliance.

 - Status: Trump withdrew from JCPOA in 2018.
 Biden has made re-entering the deal a top priority for his arms control agenda, but the administration faces significant obstacles to rejoining the treaty.
-As of July 2021, negotiations in Vienna are ongoing as indirect talks among the U.S. and seven other participants—Britain, China, the EU, France, Germany, Iran, and Russia—enter their sixth round.
+As of August 2021, negotiations in Vienna were stalled after indirect talks among the U.S. and seven other participants—Britain, China, the EU, France, Germany, Iran, and Russia—ended their sixth round.

 2010 New Strategic Arms Reduction Treaty (New START)